rkhapov/hyperthymesia/README.md

 Hyperthymesia is a lightweight C-framework for memory allocations statistics, that are available from inside the application.

+It creates a global allocations table with interface of: backtrace -> allocation stats.

 ## How to use

 Hyperthymesia can be used as cmake subproject, it builds the library libthyperthymesia,